LunarWatcher/selenium-wire/README.md

     remote server.
 For use within request interceptors.
 See [Example:
     Mock a response](#example-mock-a-response).

+`decompress_body()`
+:   Returns the body decompressed with the method indicated by `Content-Encoding`.
+If this header is missing, it's assumed the body isn't compressed, and it's returned as-is

 ### WebSocketMessage Objects

 These objects represent websocket messages sent between the browser and